This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 In the MCVV architecture tuples that deleted which is not physically remove.
 It presents in a disk until a VACUUM is done.

 If you are executing frequent UPDATE/DELETE on your table, you must find the fragmentation and must execute VACUUM on it.

 VACUUM does not require an exclusive lock on the table.

 Whatever space reclaims by VACUUM that space might require to use for next storage.

-VACUUM FULL rewrites the entire table with data releases all fragmented space of an old table.
+VACUUM FULL rewrites the entire table with data and releases all fragmented space of an old table.

-Generally, You should avoid the VACUUM FULL because it shrinks the whole table and writes everything into the new disk block which might require more resources to complete this operation.
+We should avoid the VACUUM FULL because it shrinks the whole table and writes everything into the new disk block which requires more resources and disk space to complete this operation.